andrewvalentine/osx-scripts/matlab2016a-munki/README.md

 * You should have downloaded the bugfix .zip as per the [Pre-requisites](#anchor1).
 Move this to the cloned directory, changing the name to something more logical:
 ```$ mv /path/to/downloaded/bugfix.zip /path/to/osx-scripts/matlab2016a-munki/1374214.zip```
 * Copy your latest MATLAB installer ISO into this directory.
 In this case it is `R2016a_maci64.iso`
 * Modify `installer_input.txt` to suit your environment.
-As a minimum you will need to enter your File Installation Key
+As a minimum you will need to enter your File Installation Key (FIK).
 * Modify `network.lic` to suit your environment.
 * Make `make-matlab-dmg.sh` executable:
 ```$ chmod +x make-matlab-dmg.sh```